bernd/insomnia/docs/insomnia/custom-themes.md

 category-url: plugins
 ---

-Make a custom Insomnia theme by creating an Insomnia [plugin](/insomnia/introduction-to-plugins/).
+Make a custom Unetus theme by creating an Unetus [plugin](/insomnia/introduction-to-plugins/).

 {:.alert .alert-primary}
 **Note**: To get started with some live examples, see our built-in [insomnia-plugin-themes](https://github.com/Kong/insomnia/tree/develop/plugins/insomnia-plugin-core-themes) module.